 If you’re looking for a new way to go adventuring in Central Alberta then you’ll want to put on your long johns and toques for an afternoon of cross-country skiing in Lacombe.
 The Great Trail is eight kilometres of pristine beauty.
 The Great Trail starts at the Lacombe Research Station and brings you through an alley of beautiful evergreens to the Blackfalds Abbey Centre.
 The JJ Collett Provincial Natural Area has three trails that weave through the park, all open during the winter months and maintained by volunteers.
 Perfect for the cross-country beginner, the Lacombe Golf and Country Club also offers cross-country trails during the winter months that makes for a scenic cardio session.

 In Innisfail, you can take a walk on the wild side to shake off the winter blues – a winter wolf walk in Discovery Wildlife Park!
 Long walks through the woods get more interesting with the help of the park’s two wolves, Nisa and Lupe.
 Besides getting up close and personal with wolves, you’ll learn more about their lives and get the chance to roam through the entire park.

 You’ll get pictures taken and mailed out to you after your winter walk, enough to impress everyone in your circle.
 Move over, Kevin Costner!

 Adventure lovers and thrill seekers will find plenty to get lost in Red Deer and Red Deer County.
-Canyon Ski Resort will soon be opening up for the winter season.
-The ski resort boasts 70 acres of terrain to ski, with 22 runs and 6 lifts.
-Capable of transporting five thousand people per hour, there’s plenty of space for the family to stretch out and explore at Canyon Ski Resort.
-The resort also offers night skiing, allowing you to enjoy the twilight stars as you go on a thrilling ski run or two!
+Canyon Ski Resort is now open for the season.
+The largest non-mountain ski resort in Alberta, Canyon boasts 70 acres of terrain to ski, with 22 runs and 6 lifts.
+The resort also offers night skiing, allowing you to enjoy the twilight stars!

 View this post on Instagram